 - Persistent or recurrent “drooping” of the breast

 The procedure may be performed under either IV or general anesthesia.
 The procedure includes the following

-If you would like to learn more about breast revision surgery, please fill out our contact form and we will be happy to assist you!
-Alternatively, you can call to schedule a consultation to see Dr. Galanis in Beverly Hills at 310-858-8930 or in Chicago at 844-GALANIS (844-425-2647).
+If you would like to learn more about revision breast surgery, please fill out our contact form and we will be happy to assist you!
+Alternatively, you can call to schedule a consultation to see Dr. Galanis in Beverly Hills at 310-858-8930.

 - Result: in many cases immediate although some changes may continue up to 3 months postoperatively.

 - Pain: variable. oral pain medicine may be needed for up to 7-10 days